3-day Modal Tuning Course

 - The course outline and more detailed course content can be downloaded by clicking on the hyperlinks.

 I run the course when demand is sufficient.
 Typically 10 participants are required.
 Usually, a lead participant takes on the organising role for that location, which can be almost anywhere, and the lead participant benefits by having a low cost participation fee.
 The cost for participants varies considerably based on location, venue hire, travel and accommodation costs, etc., but if you are interested, contact me via the Contact page and let me know where you are.
-Two courses back to back dilutes the costs significantly.
+Two courses back-to-back dilutes the costs significantly.

-Guitar Analysis and Testing Video Course
+Guitar Analysis and Testing

-I’ve run the Modal Tuning Course at Robbie O’Brien’s place in Parker, Colorado six times as of 2019.
+I’ve run the Modal Tuning Course at Robbie O’Brien’s place in Parker, Colorado eight times as of 2022.
 People have frequently requested that I do a video of the course having heard about it but not being able to attend.
 This is NOT that video course!
 However, Robbie is a great guy and persuaded me to video the tests that I demonstrate in the Modal Tuning Course and that I use when I am designing and building guitars, so people can now see how the tests are set up and done, rather than just reading about them.

-This video course will help you avoid technical setbacks and shorten your learning curve when setting up the hardware and software needed to capture frequency response curves.
+This video-based course will help you avoid technical setbacks and shorten your learning curve when setting up the hardware and software needed to capture frequency response curves.
 It shows you how to measure the monopole mobility (responsiveness) and other critical performance indicators of your guitar.
 You can learn how to do all of the major tests that I do while building my guitars.

 The video course is not meant to substitute the information contained in the books, but rather facilitate the understanding, setup and execution of the tests described in the books.